-- 1. Choice under certainty. - 2.
-Judgement and choice with risk and uncertainty. - 3.
-Intertemporal choice. - 4.
-Other-regarding preferences. - Literature: Angner, E. (2016).
+- Angner, E. (2016).
 A Course in Behavioral Economics.
 2nd Ed.
 Palgrave Macmillan.
-E-book available in the library.
+E-book available in the library. - Wilkinson, N. & Klaes, M. (2012).
+An introduction to behavioral economics.
+Palgrave-McMillan

-An Example
+An Example of judgement

 "Linda is thirty-one years old, single, outspoken, and very bright.
 She majored in philosophy.
 As a student, she was deeply concerned with issues of discrimination and social justice, and also participated in antinuclear demonstrations."